 People will avoid information and situations that could increase that specific dissonance (Festinger, 1957).

-People frequently reduce cognitive dissonance by discounting and dismissing information that contradicts their beliefs.
-They may cut off access to new information that refutes their pre-existing ideas and only remain open to data that support their beliefs.
-This is called “confirmation bias.”
+They may cut off access to new information that refutes their pre-existing ideas, and only remain open to data that supports their beliefs.

 2. Convincing Self or Others